uva-responsibleai/fall-24/privacy/apr-1.md

 $$∆s = \max_{h∈H} \max_{X,X'}  |s(X, h) − s(X', h)|$$

+> The mechanism is NOT defined.
+That is just the sensitivity of the score function

 We are able to guarantee that **the Exponential Mechanism ME is ε-differentially private** and that it will **select an object that is comparable in quality to the best choice of object with a small loss**, depending on the ε, the sensitivity, and the number of candidate objects